noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

   }
 }
 ```
-The Enjin Transactions query will return vvarious pieces of information, depending on the state of the transaction that you have ran.
+The Enjin Transactions query will return various pieces of information, depending on the state of the transaction that you have ran.
 You will notice that we added the `error` argument within the query.
 The `error` argument is useful to have, in case your transaction has failed / dropped for a certain reason, this will display why the transaction in question did not process on the blockchain.

 **This query will return the following values:**